To read the tribute to SFC Marcus Muralles, please click here

 So... why in the world would I, Little Miss Anti-Basketball, bring up technical fouls?
 Well, HDD sent me a link to a story... and I couldn't believe it.
 But... since it had to do with officiating, I gave it a second look.
 (Sorry, Dad... you're the only ref I usually trust... some are good... many are... not.)

-COACH WHO EARNED HIS COURTESY CAR
+COACH WHO EARNED HIS COURTESY CARI did a little more digging and found this:

 And earned the right to run over a certain Conference USA officiating crew with it: Houston's Tom Penders.
 You probably heard that Penders drew a T last Saturday for having the gall to collapse on the sidelines during the Cougars' loss to UAB -- and that officials upheld the T even after they discovered that, gee, Penders wasn't lampooning a call, but was being wheeled out on a stretcher.
 Thankfully, Penders feels well enough now to laugh about the incident.